matthew-brett/docosx/legacy_package_redux.rst

 * Requirements check : the installer checks if the system and target installation volumes meet any requirements for the install
-* Preinstall : installer runs pre-flight and pre-install / pre-upgrade operations; these may cancel the install.
+* Preinstall : installer runs pre-flight and pre-install / pre-upgrade operations; these may cancel the install by returning an exit code other than 0;
 * Install / payload drop: installer copies payload(s) to target volume
 * Save receipt : "Installer copies the component package file (with its payload stripped) to the ``/Library/Receipts`` directory in the installation